Research

 |

-The following are major projects which I have been involved in or developed myself.
+The following are major projects I've been involved in the development of.

 |